almostengr/trafficpi/README.md

 timing decisions.

 This project is intended to be used with two traffic lights.
-Northbound (NB) light has a left turn yellow and green arrows in addition to the standard 3-segement light.
-Eastbound (EB) light only has a standard 3-segment light.
+Northbound (NB) light (Signal 1) has a left turn yellow and green arrows in addition to the standard 3-segment light.
+Eastbound (EB) light (Signal 2) only has a standard 3-segment light.
 It is possible to only connect one traffic light assembly to the board as all code will still function.

 ----